Progestin-only methods prevent pregnancy by thickening cervical mucus and suppressing ovulation

 Ideal Candidates for Progestin-Only Birth Control

 Women in several specific categories benefit most from these methods.
-Breastfeeding mothers find progestin-only options particularly advantageous, as these methods do not interfere with milk production.
-Women over 35 who smoke, or those with certain cardiovascular risks, can safely use these alternatives to estrogen-containing contraceptives.
+Breastfeeding mothers may find progestin-only options particularly advantageous, as these methods do not interfere with milk production.
+Women over 35 who smoke, or those with certain cardiovascular risks, may safely use these alternatives to estrogen-containing contraceptives.

 Potential Side Effects and Considerations

 While effective, progestin-only methods can cause side effects.
 Irregular bleeding remains the most common concern, with some women experiencing unpredictable spotting or changes in menstrual patterns.
-Birth control risks include potential mood changes, slight weight fluctuations, and the need for precise timing with certain methods.
+Birth control can have risks, and risks with progestin-only methods include potential mood changes, slight weight fluctuations, and the need for precise timing with certain methods.

 Managing Expectations and Usage